 This game can be for older kids or even younger kids with a small tweak.

-This is a more creative pen and paper game your child can play as a boredom buster or just to pass the time for an appointment.
+This is a more creative pen and paper activity your child can play as a boredom buster or just to pass the time for an appointment.
 It is very similar to Mad Libs.

 The point of the game is to fill in a template story with characters, descriptions, and actions – just like Mad Libs.
 Each child can take turns coming up with suggestions until the story is completed.